 Synthetic turf must be maintained in an attractive condition and not be allowed to fade, crack, or otherwise fall into disrepair.
 General maintenance is required to maintain an attractive appearance.
 If product is not maintained in accordance with community standards, the homeowner will be asked to remove and replace it.

-27

-GPN | DESIGN GUIDELINES

-Section IV: Attached Condominium Homes
+Plant Palette

+(see next sheet)

 STREET TREES